 during pregnancy, or right after delivery.
 Having the right vaccinations at the right time can help keep you healthy.
 For instance, the

 Get tested for sexually transmitted infections (STIs).
 Some people that have STIs do not feel sick or have any symptoms.
 It's important to know if you have an STI when you're pregnant because this can have serious effects on you and your baby.
+Recently, there has been a sharp rise in babies born with syphilis (congenital syphilis), a life-threatening STI that can pass from parent to fetus.
 If you do test positive for an STI, talk to your doctor about what you can do to protect yourself and your baby.
 Some STIs are treatable while you're pregnant.
 Be sure you're using safe sex practices to

 Avoid people who have an infection.
 This is especially true for infections like

 rubella.
 Chickenpox can cause pregnancy complications and birth defects; rubella can cause serious birth defects and put you at risk for miscarriage or stillbirth.
 Stay away from anyone who has these infections if you have not yet had them yourself or if you didn't have the vaccine(s) before you got pregnant.

 Protect yourself against insects known to carry diseases.
 Infected mosquitos can transmit viruses like the